Jada Pinkett Smith

 On the set of The Human Contract

-The next notable success in Jada's career was her role in the series "Gotham," based on DC Comics and chronicling Batman's coming of age.
-The actress portrayed the vivid villainess Fish Mooney.
+Jada's next big success was her role in the series "Gotham," based on DC Comics and following Batman's origin story.
+She played the memorable villainess Fish Mooney.
 She appeared in three of the show's five seasons and earned two nominations: one for the NAACP Image Award and another for the People's Choice Award.

 Jada Pinkett Smith as Fish Mooney (Gotham)